Typhoon Durian: Philippines

 Typhoon Durian affected about 3.5 million people in the Philippines, of whom about 120,000 were left homeless.
 Durian damaged 588,037 houses, including 228,436 that were destroyed, many of which were made out of wood.
 Across the country, the storm wrecked 5,685 schools, estimated at US$63.5 million in damage.
 The Bicol Region accounted for 79% of the damaged schools, affecting around 357,400 children.
 Damage was estimated at ₱5.45 billion (PHP, US$110 million).
 As of December 27, 2006, the death toll stood at 734, with 762 missing.
 The International Disaster Database listed 1,399 deaths in the Philippines related to Durian, making it the second deadliest natural disaster in 2006 after an earthquake in Indonesia.

 While crossing the Philippines, Durian dropped 466 mm of rainfall at Legazpi, Albay in 24 hours, including an hourly total of 135 mm.
 The 24 hour total was the highest in 40 years for a station in the Bicol region.
 Heavy rainfall caused rivers and irrigation canals to exceed their banks.
 Many creeks and small streams were flooded in the Bicol region.
 Gusts were estimated as high as 260 km/h.

 While the typhoon moved through the country, it caused complete power outages in Albay, Sorsogon, Camarines Sur, and Camarines Norte, affecting tens of thousands of residents.
 Initially, disrupted communications prevented details about the damage in the worst struck areas.
-The worst of the storm effects were in Albay, Camarines Sur, Cataduanes, Mindoro, and Quezon.
+The worst of the storm effects were in Albay, Camarines Sur, Catanduanes, Mindoro, and Quezon.
 On Catanduanes Island, Durian destroyed about half of the houses in the capital city of Virac.
 The powerful winds of the typhoon blew away houses and uprooted trees, All of the trees in Bacagay were knocked down, affecting the livelihood of half of the residents.
 Throughout the country, about 30000 ha of rice fields were destroyed, accounting for 65,481 metric tons of corn; 19,420 metric tons of rice were also damaged.
 However, the crops were already harvested, so the storm's agriculture effects were minor.
 The storm also wrecked 1,200 fishing boats, severely affecting the local fishing industry, and killed many livestock.